From BR Bullpen

 - Debut May 29, 1995

 "Now batting for the New York Yankees, No. 2 Derek Jeter, No. 2" - Bob Sheppard

-Derek Jeter, who has played shortstop for the New York Yankees for eighteen years with a lifetime .312 batting average at the start of 2014, reached the 3,000 hit mark in 2011.
-He came very close to winning the MVP award in 2006.
-He finished a close second to Justin Morneau, getting 12 first-place votes compared to 15 for Morneau, whose team came from far behind to win the division.
-A former Rookie of the Year and thirteen-time All-Star, Jeter is in good company since the similarity scores method shows the most similar players to Jeter (through 2012) include six Hall of Famers and several other players who are strong candidates for the Hall, although none of them is truly similar, which is the sign of an exceptionally good player.
+Derek Jeter, who has played shortstop for the New York Yankees for twenty years with a lifetime .312 batting average at the start of 2014, reached the 3,000 hit mark in 2011.
+He came very close to winning the MVP Award in 2006 when he finished a close second to Justin Morneau, getting 12 first-place votes compared to 15 for Morneau, whose team came from far behind to win the division.
+A former Rookie of the Year and thirteen-time All-Star, Jeter is in good company since the similarity scores method shows the most similar players to Jeter (through 2014) include six Hall of Famers and several other players who are strong candidates for the Hall, although none of them is truly similar, which is the sign of an exceptionally good player.

 Early life